dn285/molstruct/README.md

 ## How it Works

 The Molstruct backend constructs a MOL file that is translated into SMILES, StdInChI and StdInChIKey formats using OpenBabel.
-The molecular formula is computed based on atoms placed on the canvas, while the other fields assume that hydrogens are implicit.

-The IUPAC name is obtained by querying PubChem using the PubChemPy API with the aforementioned SMILES formula.
+The molecular formula and IUPAC name are obtained by querying PubChem using the PubChemPy API with the aforementioned SMILES formula.
 As a result, IUPAC names are not guaranteed to be correct.
 In particular, if a molecule is not in the PubChem database, the displayed IUPAC name will be incorrect.

 ## Learn More